 The curriculum at The English College reflects our philosophy and aims.
 It is broad and balanced, recognises UK guidelines and fulfils the requirements of the UK National Curriculum and beyond.
 We provide education that is suited to all students and there is great emphasis on academic excellence.
 Students need to secure the best achievable qualifications.
 However, we firmly believe that the value of our curriculum goes beyond purely what is examinable.
 We believe every learner is entitled to a curriculum that is rich and varied, challenging and inspiring, which enables every individual to fulfil her or his potential to the highest possible standard.
 We promote the view that learning should be experienced as something which is enjoyable, engaging, rewarding and confidence building.
 The curriculum enables our students to become:

 It is our intention to lay secure foundations for progression into Further and Higher Education and we consider preparation for Sixth Form study to be a key feature of our 11-16 education.

-Our curriculum includes a wide variety of enrichment activities and we encourage students to take full advantage of these.
 Lessons are taught by highly qualified and motivated staff, all of whom are experts in their subject.
 All departments are well resourced.

+Our curriculum includes a wide variety of enrichment activities and we encourage students to take full advantage of these.